IHE/ITI.BasicAudit/input/pagecontent/issues.md

 # TODO - tasks I know need to be done, I just didn't get to them yet.

-- All examples are recorded ONLY by the server.
-There should be also examples recorded by the client and by an intermediary.
-The difference is that the .source element indicates who is recording.
-Otherwise the pattern is the same.
-- Give an explaination of why Query is just saving the query parameters and NOT the query results.
 - Explain in narrative each profile
 - I intend to add many examples that are not compliant to the profiles, but should be considered consumable by an Audit-Client and accepted at an Audit-Repository.
 These will include AuditEvent logs from various IHE profiles, and degenerate forms of the included RESTful.
 Note that audit logging is a best-effort concept, the profiles show the best-case but best-effort fills out the AuditEvent with everything available even if it is not fully compliant.
 - I used SNOMED codes... are these freely available? are there alternatives?
 Should this IG just define codes rather than use SNOMED codes?
 Should IHE ask for these codes?
-- could create profiles here, that depend on MHD, PDQm, PIXm defined AuditEvent profiles and adds to them the IUA further refinement.
-Could have examples that declare conformance to original (MHD/PDQm/PIXm), and also the RESTful equivilant, and also the IUA refinement.
-These examples will show where deviations are, and then we can determine if those deviations are okay or should be fixed.
 - OAuth profiling
-- example descriptions don't show up on the example page.
-For some examples I have replicated the example description in the -info.md pagecontent.
+- example descriptions don't show up on the page for that example.
+For some examples (the REST Query examples) I have replicated the example description in the -info.md pagecontent.
 I hope that the IG builder can do this automatically - https://github.com/HL7/ig-template-base/issues/184
 - IG builder / validation issue with the slicing I need to use in AuditEvent.
 Discussion can be found https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/slicing.20with.20complex.20.24this and https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/slicing.20sliced.20extension
-- Binary Adjunct files (used to hold examples of SAML assertions) are working, but throwing two errors. https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/Binary.20Adjunct
+- Not much of a problem, but tracking for a solution anyway -- Binary Adjunct files (used to hold examples of SAML assertions) are working in DocumentReference, but throw a file type error with Binary. https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/Binary.20Adjunct

 # Open Issues